Could you spare 2-4 hours a week to support a local family and make a difference that could last a lifetime?

 - Gain new skills, knowledge and experience

 - Develop transferrable skills to take into the workplace

 - An opportunity to socialise and make new friends

 Volunteering during the pandemic

 During an exceptionally difficult year, our volunteers have been lifelines to so many families and will remain instrumental in helping families adjust as we start to build back to a new normal.
 We are grateful to our volunteers for their support, understanding and flexibility over the last year.
 Please watch these short films to see how our volunteers have been supporting families during the pandemic.

 Simply send us an enquiry using the enquiry form here.

 Once we receive your enquiry, one of the team will be in touch to arrange an informal chat with you about your current skills and experience, and to talk you through the preparatory training we provide to our volunteers.
-The next training course will run on Tuesdays and Thursdays, 10 January – 10 February 2022 and will involve some face to face sessions at our office in Battersea and online learning.
+The next training course will run on Tuesdays and Thursdays, 10 January – 10 February 2022,(two-days a week role over 5 weeks) and will involve some face to face sessions at our office in Battersea and online learning.